We Didn't Mean to Go to Sea: Plot summary

-The Walkers help Jim Brading, who was given the sailing cutter Goblin by his uncle, moor her when he misses the buoy.
+The four eldest Walker children help Jim Brading, who has been given the sailing cutter Goblin by his uncle, make her fast when he misses his mooring buoy.
 In return he invites them to sail aboard Goblin.
-Their mother agrees provided that there is no night sailing, that there is no going outside the harbour and that they are back the day after next.
-This last condition is imposed because of the imminent arrival of their father.
+Their mother agrees, provided there is no night sailing, that they do not go outside the harbour, and that they are back the day after next.
+This last condition is imposed because of the imminent return of their father to England from a long naval posting overseas.

-The children promised to abide by these conditions.
+The children promise to abide by these conditions.
 However, on the second morning during a calm, the engine runs out of petrol; Jim had used it for some time the night before last.
-So, leaving the children aboard the anchored Goblin Jim rows ashore in his dinghy, the Imp, to catch a bus to a garage in order to fill a petrol can.
+So, leaving the children aboard the anchored Goblin, Jim rows ashore in his dinghy, the Imp, to catch a bus to a garage in order to fill a petrol can.
 However he does not return, leaving the Goblin without her captain.
 An unexpected bank of fog then drifts over the river, and reduces visibility to zero.
-Some hours later, after hearing the anchor drag in the fog, the Walkers realise that the tide has risen, the anchor chain is now too short, and they are drifting down river.
+Some hours later, after hearing the anchor drag in the fog, the Walkers realise that the tide has risen, the anchor chain is now too short, and they are drifting downriver.
 While attempting to put out more chain, John loses the main anchor, tries to lower the spare (kedge) anchor but it fails, leaving the yacht drifting out beyond Beach End into the North Sea.

 Aboard the drifting boat, John decides that it is safer to hoist the sails and go farther out to sea rather than stay near the shore among the sandbanks and shoals of the estuary, with the risk of being wrecked in the fog.
 A strengthening wind blows away the fog after a couple of hours, only for blinding rain to replace it.
-Susan is meanwhile wracked with guilt over the breaking of their promises and is also very seasick - Titty has a bad headache and has to lie down.
+Susan is meanwhile wracked with guilt over the breaking of their promises and is also very seasick, while Titty has a bad headache and has to lie down.
 As darkness closes in, they attempt to put about to return to the river, but find that sailing against the now storm-force wind is impossible, so run eastward with the wind.